Medical Dictionary

 Vasectomies can sometimes be reversed, but not always.
 It is done with a procedure to reconnect the vas deferens.
 Another option if you decide to have children later might be to have sperm taken from your testicles.
 The sperm could then be used for in vitro fertilization (IVF).
 However, this may not always work.
 It's also important to know that both a vasectomy reversal and IVF are expensive.

-Having a vasectomy does not protect you from sexually transmitted diseases (STDS), such as HIV.
-Using a condom every time you have anal, vaginal, or oral sex is the only way to protect against STDs.
+Having a vasectomy does not protect you from sexually transmitted infections (STIs), such as HIV.
+Using a condom every time you have anal, vaginal, or oral sex is the only way to protect against STIs.

 NIH: National Institute of Child Health and Human Development